deedee-ke/predicting_employee_churn/README.md

 ## Project Structure

 - **data/**: Contains the survey data and any other relevant datasets.
-- **notebooks/**: Jupyter notebooks with step-by-step analysis and model building.
 - **models/**: Saved models and results from the analysis.
 - **Salifort_Motors_employee_retention.ipynb**: Main notebook containing the complete analysis.
 - **README.md**: Overview of the project.